AngeloOliveira2004/LDTS_Project/README.md

 Note: This image is available in the docs folder , it is recommended to open it for full coverage and better view of the design.

 # Tests coverage:

-GameViewer and MenuController will nt be tested as they are untestable

 **Code Coverage**